(I Told, Part II)

 Yoga.
 Bodywork.
 Women’s circles.
 Therapy.
 Singing.
 Dancing.
 Art.

 Yesterday, two women flew up from my Mid-Atlantic roots to meet me, to interview me, to question me, to write notes on a yellow legal pad in pink ink.
 There will be no recordings, they said.
-We all agreed.
+We all nodded.

 The night before I had put myself in a chat queue on the National Sexual Assault Hotline only to close the browser just as my turn came.
 (1-800-656-4673.)